suisuyy/learn/doc/note/else.md

 Domain Validation:  prove they control the domain.
 Organization Validation:  The CA directly contacts the person or business requesting the certificate.
 Extended Validation: This requires a full background check of an organization before the SSL certificate can be issued.

+## handshakes
+TLS handshakes occur after a TCP connection has been opened via a TCP handshake.

 # https